-DELTA 2023: For fairness, time is ripe for Urhobo to become governor — Ex-militant, Eshanekpe
+DELTA 2023: For fairness, time is ripe for Urhobo to become governor — ex-militant, Eshanekpe

-What’s your view about 2023 general elections as it concerns Delta State?
+What’s your view about the 2023 general elections as it concerns Delta State?

-How do you intend to achieve this considering agitations by other ethnic nations particularly from Delta South Senatorial district who think it’s their turn to rule?
+How do you intend to achieve this considering agitation by other ethnic nations particularly from Delta South Senatorial district who think it’s their turn to rule?

 Talking about turn to rule, some political personalities are saying the rotational arrangement is no more feasible since power has rotated within the senatorial tripod stand of the state and that it’s time the gubernatorial context is thrown open to all, what’s your take?